What Is Aluminium Chloride (AlCl3)?

 - It sublimes at a temperature of 180°C.

-- It is in a liquid state only at pressures above 2.5 atm and temperature above 190°C.
+- It is in a liquid state only at pressures above 2.5 atm and temperatures above 190°C.

 Chemical Properties of AlCl3